RebeccaFransson/ResponsiveCountdown/README.md

   bit of a overkill in this case).
 - I would like to take another stab at the font-size-calculator.
 I'm not happy with the fact that there is a need for a 1ms timeout - but it was the only way to give some time to update the fontsize on the element before needing to check if it's the correct size.
+And it's unfortunately not bulletproof.
+I'm also not a fan of the inline styling.
+- Translations

 # Description & requirements